redjax/redkb/docs/programming/standard-project-files/python/ruff/index.md

 # Ruff

 [`Ruff`](https://github.com/astral-sh/ruff)...is...awesome!
 It's hard to summarize, Ruff describes itself as "An extremely fast Python linter and code formatter, written in Rust."
-It has replaced `isort`, `flake8`, and is on its way to replacing `black` in my environments.
+It has replaced `isort`, `flake8`, and `black` in my environments.

 I use 2 `ruff.toml` files normally: